Poor Relief Act 1601: Subsequent developments

-The whole act was repealed by section 117 of, and part I of schedule 14 to, the General Rate Act 1967.
+The whole act was repealed by section 117(1) of, and part I of the schedule 14 to, the General Rate Act 1967, which came into force on 1 April 1968.

 Historiography

 The Historian Mark Blaug has defended the Old Poor Law system and criticised the Poor Law Amendment Act.
 Evidence to the 1837 Committee on the Poor Law Amendment Act also found some support for the existing system.